Small Mass Limit of a Langevin Equation on a Manifold

 The original motivation for this paper is to present Brownian motion on a manifold as the zero-mass limit of an inertial system.
-Its main result is more general and contains a rigorous version of the above statement as a special case.
-In this section, after discussing some earlier work, we will outline this motivating problem.
-For the sake of clarity, we do not spell out all technical assumptions until the next section and the arguments presented here are heuristic.
+Our main result is significantly more general and contains a rigorous version of the above statement as a special case.
+In this section we will first outline this motivating problem and then discuss some earlier work on similar questions.
+For the sake of clarity, we do not spell out all technical assumptions and the arguments presented the introduction are heuristic.

 Brownian motion on an $n$-dimensional Riemannian manifold $(M,g)$ can be introduced as a mathematical object---a Markov process $x_t$ on $M$ with the generator expressed in terms of the Riemannian metric $g$, which uniquely determines its law.
 In this form, it has been a subject of an immense amount of study, both for its own sake and beauty, and for applications to analysis and geometry.
 The reader is referred to \cite{hsu2002stochastic, stroock2005introduction} and references therein.
 In local coordinates, the components of BM satisfy the stochastic differential equation (SDE):